-This Official Statement does not constitute a contract or agreement between the State or the Purchasers or holders of any of the Bonds, or an offering of any security other than the Bonds specifically offered hereby.
+This Official Statement does not constitute a contract or agreement between the State or the Underwriters or holders of any of the Bonds, or an offering of any security other than the Bonds specifically offered hereby.
 No dealer, broker or other person has been authorized by the State to give any information or to make any representation other than as contained in this Official Statement, and if given or made, such other information or representation must not be relied upon as having been authorized by the State.
 This Official Statement does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of, the Bonds by any person in any jurisdiction in which it is unlawful to make such offer, solicitation or sale.

 Certain information set forth herein has been provided by the State.
 Certain other information set forth herein has been obtained by the State from sources believed to be reliable, but it is not guaranteed as to accuracy or completeness.
 The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the State since the date hereof.
+The Underwriters have provided the following sentence for inclusion in this Official Statement: The Underwriters have reviewed the information in this Official Statement in accordance with, and as a part of, their respective responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.
 In making an investment decision, investors must rely on their own examination of the State and the terms of the offering, including the merits and risks involved.

-The prices and other terms respecting the offering and sale of the Bonds may be changed from time to time by the respective Purchasers after the Bonds are released for sale, and the Bonds may be offered and sold at prices other than the initial offering prices, including sales to dealers who may sell the Bonds into investment accounts.
+The prices and other terms respecting the offering and sale of the Bonds may be changed from time to time by the respective Underwriters after the Bonds are released for sale, and the Bonds may be offered and sold at prices other than the initial offering prices, including sales to dealers who may sell the Bonds into investment accounts.

-IN CONNECTION WITH THIS OFFERING, THE PURCHASERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICES OF THE RESPECTIVE BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICES OF THE RESPECTIVE BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZING, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME.